RedisLabs/redislabs-docs/content/kubernetes/active-active/edit-rerc.md

 1. On the local cluster, update the secret with new credentials and name it with the following convention:  `redis-enterprise-<rerc-name>`.

-    A secret for a remote cluster named `rerc1` would be similar to the following:
+    A secret for a remote cluster named `rerc-ohare` would be similar to the following:

     ```yaml
     apiVersion: v1